-A renowned Irish born composer of great distinction and reputation, Patrick Cassidy came into prominence with the release of the Children of Lir, (the setting of the great Legend) the first major symphonic work written in the Irish language.
-Recorded by the London Symphony Orchestra and Choir, it remained at Number One in the Irish Classical Charts for over a year.
+This Irish composer came into prominence with the release of the Children of Lir, the first major symphonic work written in the Irish language.
+Recorded by the London Symphony Orchestra, it remained at Number One in the Irish Classical Charts for over a year.